 For example, at the start of the pandemic we identified self-employed people as struggling and were able to target them for further support.

-Benefits are complex and we use the Benefit and Budgeting Calculator to assess what other benefits our customers may be eligible for to maximise their income.
+Benefits are complex and we use the Better Off Calculator to assess what other benefits our customers may be eligible for to maximise their income.

 This year we have expanded the LIFT platform and the calculator to our housing team so they too can look to support the vulnerable customers.
 It allows the housing team to target people in rent arrears and to identify those with council tax arrears so we can make contact about the whole debt.
 The Benefit and Budget Calculator is being used increasingly to help people make affordable arrangements in our corporate debt team.